kaa1203/The-Watch-Spot/readme.md

 **NOTE: My class names are kinda messed up since I changed them halfway.
-Also, I'm trying to find a naming sense that is suited for me.
+I'm trying to find a naming sense that is suited for me.
 Also, I don't know the right breakpoint for the monitor version, so my padding/gap did not follow the figma 100%<br> Anyways, here's the log!** <br>

 ---